fistonhn/MyBlog/README.md

 # Installation
 - Run git clone https://github.com/fistonhn/MyBlog.git
 - Run npm `install` to download and install all packages
-- Run npm `devStart` to start the server
+- Run npm `start` to start the server
 - And then Test the end points using postman or your web browser

 # Contributing